 Before you even worry about the adoption process, consider your budget, schedule, and how dedicated you’ll be to care-taking.
 Remember, you will have to commit the time to house train your pet.
-Don’t be selfish… Make sure you can give your new family member the greatest life possible!
+Don’t be selfish… make sure you can give your new family member the greatest life possible!

 2. Perform a background check on the current owner.

-If you plan to do it privately, it is important to do your research on the type of person you’re adopting from.
-If he/she has a criminal background, especially in violent crime, the animal may have been mistreated or abused (which is something to prepare for).
+If you plan to adopt privately, it is important to do your research on the person.
+If he/she has a criminal background, like a violent crime, the animal may have been mistreated or abused (which is something to prepare for).

-3. Conduct a reverse address lookup on a shelter or pet shop to make sure they have good ratings.
+3. Look up reviews for the shelter or pet shop to make sure they have good ratings.

 …for similar reasons listed under #2.
 You want to make sure the local shelter, adoption center, or store that you’re getting your furbaby from is legit.
 Plus, it’s nice to support shelters that truly care for their animals and the community!

-If you want go the breeder route, don’t just trust anybody!
+If you want to go the breeder route, don’t just trust anybody!
 Find the right source by browsing through trusted directories.
 Often, breeders lie about an animal’s breed or origin just to get a few extra bucks.

 5. Ensure your potential pet has up-to-date vaccines, medical records, paperwork, etc.

 If this information isn’t freely handed to you, be sure to ask for it.
 You need to know the medical history of the animal you’re adopting so you can best take care of him/her.
 And, you want to know what you’re getting yourself into if the animal has medical issues.